 Do vegans eat eggs?

 No, vegans don’t eat eggs.
-They come from an animal and their production requires the exploitation of the reproductive systems of hens and male chicks get killed almost immediately after hatching.
+They come from an animal and their production requires the exploitation of the reproductive systems of hens and male chicks get slaughtered almost immediately after hatching.

-Most eggs come from famed chickens which are kept in horrific conditions and killed once their egg production slows down.
+Most eggs come from famed chickens which are kept in horrific conditions and slaughtered once their egg production slows down.